-To capture aspects of economic policy (corresponding to $\tau$ in our model), we analyze some components of the state budgets, such as total taxes and corporate income taxes.
-This data was provided by the Bureau of the Census in electronic form and originally appeared in the State Government Finances series of the Census; it is available on a yearly basis from 1950 onwards and for selected years between 1942 and 1950.
-In addition, we exploit the presence of so-called Right to Work laws - which make it illegal to demand that employees join a union, to deduct union fees automatically from wages, etc. We collected data on the year when a state first passed (if at all) a Right to Work law.
-The first state to pass such a law was Arkansas (in 1944), while 22 states have one by the end of the sample (in 2001).
+To capture aspects of economic policy, $\tau$ in our model, we follow the historical discussion and consider total taxes and corporate income taxes.
+Data on these (originally appearing in the State Government Finances series) was electronically provided by the Bureau of the Census for each year from 1950 and selected years between 1942 and 1950.
+Following our discussion in the previous section, we consider business-friendly labor regulations.
+Specifically, we create a binary indicator whether the state has passed a so-called Right to Work law.
+Such laws make it illegal to demand that employees join a union, to deduct union fees automatically from wages, etc. The first such laws were enacted in nine states in 1947.
+By 2001, 75% of southern states had such laws compared to only 44% of states in the whole sample.